Macro Trend Changes For Gold In 2018 And Beyond

 It is a pleasure to speak again at the Empire Club.

 I have always believed that the future price of gold is best understood through long-term irreversible trends.
-Today's macro trend changes are part of a looming tectonic shift that started decades ago, and have not been adequately reported by the mainstream .
+Today's macro trend changes are part of a looming tectonic shift that started decades ago, and have not been adequately reported by the mainstream media.

 Since the 2008 financial crisis, the Bank for International Settlements (BIS) introduced new banking rules, to be implemented by 2019, which stipulated that “gold bullion held in own vaults or on an allocated basis can be treated as cash and therefore risk-weighted at 0%.”
 In addition, the US Federal Deposit Insurance Corporation (FDIC) adopted a new rule on August 30, 2012, that stated “gold bullion held in the banking organization's own vaults, or held in another depository institution's vaults on an allocated basis, can be rated zero percent risk.”

-It will be interesting to observe how the Canadian securities regulators reconcile the paradox of forcing retail gold bullion mutual funds to be rated as HIGH-RISK assets using standard deviation, while central and commercial banks are allowed to rate their gold bullion holdings as RISK-FREE assets under Basel III.
+It will be interesting to observe how the Canadian securities regulators reconcile the paradox of forcing gold bullion mutual funds to be rated as HIGH-RISK assets using standard deviation, while central banks and commercial banks are allowed to rate their gold bullion holdings as RISK-FREE assets under Basel III.

 Under the Gold Shariah Standard, which was adopted at the end of 2016, gold trading has been approved in the $1.88 trillion Islamic finance business.